flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteImage
-### Deletes the specified image.
+> Deletes the specified image.
 You cannot delete an image when it is in use.
-After you delete an image, you cannot provision new capacity using the image.
+After you delete an image, you cannot provision new capacity using the image.<br/>

 #### Input Parameters
 * `Action` - _required_